manpages/role./fantasy2.md

 A character can travel long distances with a map with precision depending on the quality of the map, landmarks and travel check.
 Traveler should assign the speed of the march if traveling requires physical activities.
 Fatigued travelers can't flee from an encounter.
 Travelers can travel up to PHY of the mount (or themselves) hours at full strategic speed and twice the PHY hours at half of strategic speed.
 To attempt a flee from an encounter, all the mounts must have to have at least one full hour of full-speed travel.
-Each character may choose to spend a travel point to get an hour of full-speed travel.
+Experienced traveler (who has access to *Travel* aspect) may choose to spend a travel point to get an hour of full-speed travel.

 Medium loaded mounts travel half the normal speed; heavily loaded mounts travel one third the normal speed.
 Dragging treats dragged load as half the load (you still have to be able to carry it to start dragging); using a wheeled vehicle treats carried load as quarter the weight (you still